-For financial assets measured at fair value through other comprehensive income, the loss allowance is recognised within other comprehensive income.
-In all other cases, the loss allowance is recognised in profit or loss.
+For financial assets mandatorily measured at fair value through other comprehensive income, the loss allowance is recognised in other comprehensive income with a corresponding expense through profit or loss.
+In all other cases, the loss allowance reduces the asset's carrying value with a corresponding expense through profit or loss.